smittytone/PreviewMarkdown/README.md

 - 2.0.0 *Unreleased*
     - Introduce a new rendering engine which leverages [Markdown-It](https://github.com/markdown-it/markdown-it).
+        - Now supports tables, highlighted code blocks, image placement and more.
     - Introduce a new UI for the host application.
     - Add a `Convert Markdown Text to HTML` system-wide text service.
 - 1.5.3 *7 September 2024*